sguox002/leetcode/review/dp.md

     }
 ```

-### 837. New 21 Game
+### 837. New 21 Game ***
 Alice plays the following game, loosely based on the card game "21".

 Alice starts with 0 points, and draws numbers while she has less than K points.
 During each draw, she gains an integer number of points randomly from the range [1, W], where W is an integer.
 Each draw is independent and the outcomes have equal probabilities.

 Alice stops drawing numbers when she gets K or more points.
 What is the probability that she has N or less points?

-this is like climbing stairs, there are more than two methods to reach a stair<br/>
+this is like climbing stairs, there are more than two methods to reach a stair, but has W choices (1 to W) <br/>
 combined with sliding window.
+when Alice has K-W to K-1 points, she can draw more.

  ```cpp
      double new21Game(int N, int K, int W) {